Imaging foundation model for universal enhancement of non-ideal measurement CT: Results

-\textbf{1)} Our TAMP achieves superior performance in diverse NICT enhancement tasks across various NICT settings, body regions, and defect degrees, as shown in Fig.\hyperref[fig2_exp1]{2c}.
-Without adaptation, our TAMP outperforms the compared methods in PSNR across all 27 NICT enhancement tasks and in LPIPS on 24 (88.89\%) tasks.
-After adaptation, TAMP-S improves the PSNR score on all tasks and the LPIPS score on 23 (85.19\%) tasks, surpassing the comparison methods in both PSNR and LPIPS on all tasks.
+\textbf{1)} Our TAMP achieves superior performance across diverse NICT enhancement tasks, spanning multiple NICT settings, body regions, and defect degrees (Fig.\hyperref[fig2_exp1]{2c}).
+Without adaptation, our TAMP outperforms the compared methods in PSNR on 16 tasks (59.26\%) and LPIPS on 23 tasks (85.19\%).
+After adaptation, TAMP-S achieves PSNR improvements on all tasks and LPIPS improvements on 16 tasks (59.26\%), surpassing the compared methods in PSNR on 26 tasks (96.30\%) and LPIPS on all tasks.
 Specifically, the outstanding universal NICT enhancement capability of TAMP is demonstrated as follows:

-\textbf{NICT settings:} Artifacts of varying scales and shapes appear in images under different NICT settings.
-Compared to FBPConvNet, RED-CNN achieves better PSNR and LPIPS scores on 6 out of 9 LDCT tasks.
-However, for the 9 LACT tasks, it outperforms in only 1 task for PSNR and 2 tasks for LPIPS.
-RED-CNN’s preference for LDCT tasks stems from its network structure, which is specifically designed for small-scale artifacts.
-However, this design limits its ability to generalize to NICT enhancement tasks involving other types of artifacts.
-In contrast, MITNet's network design is well-suited for multi-scale artifacts across various NICT settings.
-After training with random initialization, MITNet outperforms RED-CNN on 8 out of 9 LACT tasks.
-Following large-scale pretraining, its significant potential enables TAMP to achieve superior performance across LDCT (50.05 PSNR), LACT (41.61 PSNR), and SVCT (45.06 PSNR) tasks, with respective improvements over the compared methods of 4.38\%, 6.01\%, and 5.08\% (Fig.\hyperref[fig2_exp1]{2d}).
+\textbf{NICT settings:} Artifacts of varying scales and shapes manifest under different NICT settings.
+For example, while RED-CNN performs well on LDCT tasks, surpassing ProCT, TransCT, and WGAN-VGG in PSNR (Fig.~\ref{fig2_exp1}), it struggles with LACT tasks, where it only outperforms ProCT.
+This limitation arises because RED-CNN is primarily suited for small-scale artifacts, as its single high-resolution convolutional network has a limited effective receptive field (described in our \textit{Supplementary Materials}).
+In contrast, TAMP, with its multi-scale trasformer architecture and large-scale pre-training, handles diverse artifact scales and shapes under different NICT settings.
+TAMP significantly outperforms ProCT, TransCT, and WGAN-VGG on PSNR and LPIPS across all three NICT tasks.
+After adaptation, TAMP-S further improves performance, outperforming all compared methods on LPIPS across the three NICT tasks.